 Certain information in this REIT Plan relating to the Philippines, the industry in which the Company competes, and the market in which the Company operates, including statistics relating to market size, is derived from various Government and private publications.
 This REIT Plan also contains industry information prepared from available public sources and independent market research conducted by Frost & Sullivan to provide an overview of the market in which the Company operates.
 The information contained in that section might not be consistent with other information regarding the Philippine real estate industry.
-Similarly, industry forecasts and other market research data, including those contained or extracted herein, have not been independently verified by the Company and the Sole Issue Manager, Underwriter and Bookrunner, or any of their respective affiliates or advisers, and might not be accurate, complete, up-to-date or consistent with other information compiled within or outside the Philippines.
-In particular, the section entitled "Industry Overview" in this REIT Plan do not present the opinions of the Company and the Sole Issue Manager, Underwriter and Bookrunner, or any of their respective affiliates.
+Similarly, industry forecasts and other market research data, including those contained or extracted herein, have not been independently verified by the Company and the Sole Issue Manager, Underwriter and Bookrunner, [and the Participating Underwriter/s] or any of their respective Affiliates or advisers, and might not be accurate, complete, up-to-date or consistent with other information compiled within or outside the Philippines.
+In particular, the section entitled "Industry Overview" in this REIT Plan do not present the opinions of the Company, the Sole Issue Manager, Underwriter and Bookrunner, [and the Participating Underwriter/s] or any of their respective Affiliates.
 Prospective investors are cautioned accordingly.